 Planning a funeral reception to honour a loved one who just passed away can be a taxing thing to do.
 Still, it is ultimately necessary so friends and family can gather and celebrate the life of the departed.
 No one expects you to just know how to organise a reception, especially if you’ve never been to a funeral before.
 But if you ever need to learn how to plan one, here’s a simple planning guide you can follow.

-1. Choose the Date and Time of the Reception
+1. Choose the Date and Time of the Funeral Reception

 2. Consider Your Budget